Cinematic Camera Movement Workflow for AI Video

 Advanced tips

 • For ad-style clips, push in slowly creates intimacy.
-Use sparingly — gets predictable.
+Use it sparingly — it gets predictable.

-• For reveals, pull back or crane up works.
-Often pairs with sound design later.
+• For reveals, pull back or crane up works, and it pairs well with sound design later.

-• For action, tracking shot, side angle mimics car-chase / chase-cam feel.
+• For action, tracking shot, side angle mimics a car-chase or chase-cam feel.

 • Reference real cinematography: Wong Kar-wai style slow gentle camera or Kubrick centered tracking, one-point perspective gives the model a target it can imitate.